-Sharon is booked for 2022 doula support.
-Because she’ll be frequently out of state for grad school, she’s No Longer Accepting Clients for now.
+Sharon may be in Baltimore periodically for grad school, and is consequently No Longer Accepting Clients for now.
 Apologies!
+Depending on Estimated Due Date, she may have availability for repeat clients.
+Return clients are welcome to reach out to her through her email.
 When in state, she’ll continue to work as a back up doula for her amazing colleagues at Ann Arbor Birth & Family.

 How can I help as a Birth Doula?